2021 San Francisco Shock season

-The 2021 San Francisco Shock season will be the fourth season of the San Francisco Shock's existence in the Overwatch League and their third under head coach Park "Crusty" Dae-hee.
-The team enters the season as the defending back-to-back Overwatch League champions after winning the 2019 and 2020 Grand Finals.
+The 2021 San Francisco Shock season was the fourth season of the San Francisco Shock's existence in the Overwatch League and their third under head coach Park "Crusty" Dae-hee.
+The team entered the season as the defending back-to-back Overwatch League champions after winning the 2019 and 2020 Grand Finals.

 Preceding offseason

 Roster changes

 The Shock entered free agency with four free agents.

 Acquisitions

 The Shock's first offseason acquisition was Brice "FDGod" Monsçavoir, a support player widely regarded as one of the best Western main support players, who was acquired from the Paris Eternal on November 12, 2020.
 The team's next acquisition was Charlie "Nero" Zwarg, a damage player coming off a season with the Guangzhou Charge in which he did not see much playing time due to visa issues amidst the COVID-19 pandemic, who was signed on November 30.
 The next day, they signed Lim "Glister" Gil-seong, a damage hitscan specialist coming off his rookie season with the London Spitfire.